yunojuno/django-impersonate/README.rst

 Alternative Install (Manually):

 Place impersonate directory in your Python path.
-Either in your Python installs site-packages directory or set your $PYTHONPATH environment variable to include a directory where the webutils directory lives.
+Either in your Python installs site-packages directory or set your $PYTHONPATH environment variable to include a directory where the impersonate directory lives.

 Use